Pan-Canadian-Genome-Library/pcgl-authz/docs/authorization.md

 The `/user/{pcgl_id}` and `/study/{study_id}` endpoints provide authorization information for users and studies, respectively.

-A user can always view their own authorization information.
+A user can always view their own authorization information by accessing `/user/me`.
 Viewing information about another user requires a PCGL admin role, as does viewing information about study authorization.
 Note that there is an open request for a study admin role that can view / edit authorization information for a specific study.